Timeline of What Happens When You Give Up Alcohol

 Benefits of no alcohol timeline:

 Different people have different reasons when it comes to giving up alcohol.
 For most people, quitting alcohol is not a problem; they may choose to cut out alcohol altogether as part of a healthier or more virtuous lifestyle.
 For others, however, stopping alcohol proves to be particularly challenging and unpleasant.
-Severe alcohol withdrawal symptoms from alcohol dependence can be hazardous and even fatal if not appropriately medically treated.
+Severe alcohol withdrawal symptoms of alcohol can be hazardous and even fatal if not appropriately medically treated.

 If you are worried that you may suffer during withdrawal from alcohol, you shouldn’t let that stop you from attempting to get sober.
 For those that suffer from an alcohol use disorder (AUD), there is very effective professional treatment available to ensure that you – a) withdraw from alcohol safely and successfully, and b) do not suffer during the process.